Cheeseburgers & weight loss - Burning off calories you just ate

-Would you order lower calorie food if the menu told you how many minutes of walking you'd need to burn that food off?
-A new study suggests that approach works.
+Would you order lower calorie food if the menu told you how many minutes of walking you'd need for burning off calories you just ate?

 It's a safe bet that if you're using MyNetDiary, you're counting calories.
 But what if there was a different way to think about the energy value of food.
-What if you counted minutes of exercise per food instead?
-A clever new study from Texas Christian University suggests that minutes of exercise may be more informative.
+What if you looked at it as burning off calories you just ate instead?
+A clever study suggests that minutes of exercise may be more informative.

 Here's how this study went:

-In fact, minutes of walking is really just another way to say “calories”, since exercise is fueled by calories.
+In fact, minutes of walking is really just another way to say "calories", since exercise is fueled by calories.
 But now those calories are put in a real world context.
 And apparently it got the attention of the research subjects.
-While people ordering from the regular and calorie count menus chose roughly the same amounts of food and calories, the people with the MBWTBOF menus ordered lower calorie meals.
+People ordering from the regular and calorie count menus chose roughly the same amounts of food and calories.
+The people with the MBWTBOF menus ordered lower calorie meals.

 |Food||Walking(3 mph)||Jogging (10 min mile)||Bike ride Moderate effort|